About the artist:

 French/Hungarian artist, sculptor and printmaker, known as a father of the "Op-Art" art movement.

-As a young man he had briefly considered becoming a doctor, spending two years in medical school before
+As a young man Victor Vasarely had briefly considered becoming a doctor, spending two years in medical school

 Still an emerging artist in 1930, Vasarely traveled to Paris to study optics and color, earning a living in graphic

-design.
-In 1945 his talent was recognized by Denise Rene, the gallery owner and highly influential militant
+In 1945 his talent was recognized by Denise Rene, the gallery owner and highly influential militant champion of

-champion of post-war abstractionism, whose artits included Max Ernst, Piet Mondrian, and Kasimir Malevich.
+post-war abstractionism, whose artits included Max Ernst, Piet Mondrian, and Kasimir Malevich.
+With her

-growing interest.
-Ceaselessly experimental - and, now, as much in the thrall of Abstract Expressionism as the
+Ceaselessly experimental - and, now, as much in the thrall of Abstract Expressionism as the Bauhaus, Vaserely

-Bauhaus, Vaserely never stopped trying to forge a new artistic language out of the fusion of his influences.
-From
+never stopped trying to forge a new artistic language out of the fusion of his influences.
+From this tension was

 Believing that art would have to combine with architecture to survive, Vasarely produced many Bauhaus